 … Ralph Peer spent the afternoon recording first the Shelor Family and then Mr. & Mrs. J.W.
 Baker.

 The most important thing to happen that day, however, took place in the morning, when Peer conducted another series of auditions.
 One of the acts was the Jimmie Rodgers Entertainers, who had driven in from North Carolina.
 Peer wasn’t impressed—he was looking for old-time music, and they were giving him dance tunes and pop hits.
-He tried to send them away, but their singer, a 29-year-old Mississippian, fast-talked his way into a recording session the next day, promising that the band could come up with some old-time songs by then.
+He tried to send them away, but Rodgers, a 29-year-old Mississippian who was the quartet’s singer, fast-talked his way into a recording session the next day, promising that the band could come up with some old-time songs by then.
 Against his better judgment, Peer agreed.

 (My guess: Despite multiple sources, possibly all derived from the Bear Family Records set “The Bristol Sessions: 1927-1928,” I don’t hear a piano in these recordings – I’d guess it’s a banjo with a capo – and I don’t believe it’s likely that there was one on the second floor of the Taylor-Christian building that day.)